Te-k/telegram-transparency/README.md

 * The [Meduza](https://meduza.io/) data [and community](https://x.com/zd_vladislav/status/1842181592778690728)
 * The Telegram channel [All Transparency Reports](https://t.me/TransparencyReport2024)

-## Contributing
+## Please contribute!

-Please [open an issue](https://github.com/Te-k/telegram-transparency/issues) with the screenshot of the Telegram's bot answer, or send me an email at _tek AT randhome.io_.
+You can contribute to this dataset by contacting the Telegram bot [@transparency](https://t.me/transparency) and sharing a screenshot of its answer.
+You can share this screenshot either by [opening an issue](https://github.com/Te-k/telegram-transparency/issues) or sending me an email at _tek AT randhome.io_.

 ## License